 - Webcam cover.
 Just because the little green light isn’t on doesn’t mean someone isn’t using your webcam.
 Without a physical off-switch or cover, it could be used to spy on you.
 Is this likely?
 Probably not.
 But the solution is simple and cheap.
 Note that Apple warns about using these, so there’s one caveat.
 (You can also just use a little piece of a Post-It Note, too, like Mark Zuckerberg.)

 - Firewalls Don’t Stop Dragons.
-The whole point of my book (and my blog and my newsletter and my podcast) is to improve your security and privacy.
-I just released a massive update, too!
-And if you really dig my cool dragon-and-castle logo (or just want to support the cause), you can even buy some merch at the Firewalls Don’t Stop Dragons Swag Shop.
+My book is pretty big (almost 600 pages and over 200 tips), so it’s not really a stocking stuffer – but it’s a great gift for just about anyone who wants to improve their security and privacy.
+And if you really dig my cool dragon-and-castle logo, you can even buy some merch at the Firewalls Don’t Stop Dragons Swag Shop.

 - Other resources.
-I ran across this list recently, which is enormous.
+This list is enormous.
 It contains a lot of the same things I have here, but some more obscure items, as well.

 Give the Gift of Your Time

-After several years of talking about stuff made by other people, I figured this year I’d create something myself.
+After several years of recommending stuff made by other people, I decided last year that I wanted to create something myself.
 Helping others to improve their security and privacy is great – I do my best.
 But what if I could help my tribe to help their tribes?
 Sorta like that old 80’s shampoo commercial… and they told two friends, and they told two friends.